 The two buildings are on opposite ends of the district, with One Arts Plaza bounding the southeast end of the Dallas Arts District, and Museum Tower, the 15th tallest building in the Dallas skyline, at the southwest end.
 Both buildings are within walking distance to the Dallas Museum of Art, the Nasher Sculpture Center, the Wyly Theatre, the Winspear Opera House, the Dallas City Performance Hall, and the newest jewel of downtown, Klyde Warren Park.

 It’s estimated that just 350 people call the Arts District home.
-That may seem like a tiny population, but with a new 26-floor residential tower on Ross Avenue in the works next to the Cathedral Shrine of the Virgin of Guadelupe , it may not be long before the Arts District reaches critical mass.
+That may seem like a tiny population, but with a new 26-floor residential tower on Ross Avenue in the works next to the Cathedral Shrine of the Virgin of Guadalupe, it may not be long before the Arts District reaches critical mass.

-While there are few restaurant and shopping choices in the area, save for the epicurean-level first floor at One Arts Plaza, you’ll find plenty of culture and tons to do.
-You can take in a show at any one of the gorgeous venues, or head over to Klyde Warren Park for a game of frisbee and lunch from a food truck.
+The restaurant choices are broadening, from the epicurean-level first floor at One Arts Plaza to new establishments springing up around Klyde Warren Park.
+Then there are the food trucks.
+In the Dallas Arts District, you’ll find plenty of culture and non-stop activity.
+You can take in a show at any one of the gorgeous venues, enhance your brain at any one of the art galleries, or head over to Klyde Warren Park for a game of frisbee and lunch.
 Since the park’s opening, more and more restaurants and shops are migrating from nearby Uptown to the Arts District area.

 Of course, if you live at Museum Tower, you have a Concierge staff at your disposal and always happy to arrange food delivery from selected local restaurants.